Fair Vertex Problems Parameterized by Cluster Vertex Deletion: Introduction

 A big-picture strategy of our proof can be summarized as follows.
-First, we characterize all the objects, called shapes, that can be viewed as classes of equivalence from the perspective of the formula.
+First, we assign a \emph{shape} to every pair $(G,X)$ where $G$ is a graph and $X \subseteq V(G)$ represents a potential solution to our problem (See Section~\ref{sec:shape} for more details).
+The shapes can be viewed as equivalence classes from the perspective of the formula.
 That means we can check the truthfulness of the formula on the shape.
-At the same time, each graph $G$ and a solution $X\subseteq V(G)$ can be reduced to some shape.
-See \cref{sec:shape} for the formal definition.
-A desired outcome of this part of the proof is that the number of shapes is bounded in parameters; the formula size and the size of a modulator.
+A desired outcome of this part of the proof is that the number of possible shapes is bounded by the parameters: the formula size and the size of a modulator.
 Therefore, all the shapes can be enumerated in \FPT time.
-A drawback of this strategy is that the fair cost of the input graph $G$ cannot be easily mapped to the shapes and has to be computed.
-That is what we are going to do.
-Given a shape we are able to formulate an integer linear program (ILP) to recover the solution of minimal fair cost, which belongs to the equivalence class of this shape.
-Moreover, such an ILP has the number of variables bounded by our parameters, therefore we utilize the following algorithm originally proposed by Lenstra~\cite{Lenstra83}. \begin{theorem}[{\cite{Lenstra83} with an improved running time by Reis and Rothvoss~\cite{RR23}}] There is an algorithm that, given an ILP (Integer Linear Program) with $p$ variables and $m$ constraints, finds an optimal solution in time ${\log p}^{\mathcal{O}(p)} \cdot (m\log L)^{\mathcal{O}(1)}$, where $L$ is the maximum absolute value of the coefficients. \end{theorem} Hence, the approach above leads to a solution in \FPT time.
-Such a general approach was used in both \cite{KMT19, MT20}.
+A drawback of this strategy is that the fair cost of the potential solution $X$ cannot be easily mapped to the shapes and has to be computed.
+In \Cref{sec:FPT} we show how to compute the actual solution of some particular shape with a small fair cost.
+More precisely, given a shape we are able to formulate an integer linear program (ILP) to recover the solution of minimal fair cost, which belongs to the equivalence class of this shape.
+Moreover, such an ILP has the number of variables bounded by our parameters, therefore we utilize \sv{an}\lv{the following} algorithm originally proposed by Lenstra~\cite{Lenstra83}. \begin{theorem}[{\cite{Lenstra83} with an improved running time by Reis and Rothvoss~\cite{RR23}}] There is an algorithm that, given an ILP (Integer Linear Program) with $p$ variables and $m$ constraints, finds an optimal solution in time ${(\log p)}^{\mathcal{O}(p)} \cdot (m\log L)^{\mathcal{O}(1)}$, where $L$ is the maximum absolute value of the coefficients. \end{theorem}

-However, we faced a few differences which complicated the approach sketched above.
-After all, under current parameterization, the general problem is \W{1}-hard.
-The first difference is that the objects are more complicated compared with the previous parameterizations \cite{KMT19, MT20}, and so the whole model-checking machinery has to be verified to still hold in this case.
-Certainly, compared to the twin cover, each clique can have many different neighborhoods in the modulator.
-To prove this part, we used tools developed by Lampis~\cite{Lampis12} and by Knop, Masařík, and Toufar~\cite{KMT19}.
-After a meticulous verification we, indeed, know that there are only parametrically many shapes that are relevant with respect to the formula.
-It is interesting to note that once we have the above, it actually provides an alternative proof of the model-checking (without measuring the fair cost; see \cref{cor:mc}) in \FPT, time reproving older results, (e.g., implied by \cite{CMR}).